hturnbull93/bank/README.md

 ### Transactions

+- [x] 4.1

+> As a Customer,
+> So I know when each transaction happened,
+> I want transactions on my statement to have the date

 In `spec/transaction_spec.rb` added a test for Transaction class, it's display method returns a string in the format of a transaction row on a statement, with the time in the first column.
 Red.

 In `lib/transaction.rb`:

-- Transaction class initialised with time as Time.now.
+- Transaction class initialised with time as `Time.now`.
-- formatTime private helper method formats the time as the required "dd/mm/yyyy" string.
+- `formatTime` private helper method formats the time as the required "dd/mm/yyyy" string.
-- display method returns the formatTime result into a string with columns as per the statement transaction row.
+- `display` method returns the `formatTime` result into a string with columns as per the statement transaction row.

 Green.

+- [x] 4.2

+> As a Customer,
+> So I know how much each deposit was,
+> I want deposits on my statement to have the credit amount.

 Test for display method to return a string in the format of a transaction row on a statement, with the time in the first column, and credit in second column when initialised with a credit keyword argument.

-- Transaction initialise takes a keyword argument credit defaulting to nil, used to set credit instance variable.
+- Transaction initialise takes a keyword argument credit defaulting to nil, used to set `@credit`.
-- private helper method creditFormat checks if credit inst var is truthy then returns it as string with trailing space (easiest way I could find to get correct formatting).
+- private helper method `creditFormat` checks if `@credit` is truthy then returns it as string with trailing space (easiest way I could find to get correct formatting).
-- Display interpolates the creditFormat in the second column.
+- Display interpolates the `creditFormat` in the second column.

 Green.

+- [x] 4.3

+> As a Customer,
+> So I know how much each withdrawal was,
+> I want withdrawals on my statement to have the debit amount.

 Test for display method to return a string in the format of a transaction row on a statement, with the time in the first column, and debit in third column when initialised with a debit keyword argument.

-- Transaction initialise takes another keyword argument debit defaulting to nil, used to set debit instance variable.
+- Transaction initialise takes another keyword argument debit defaulting to nil, used to set `@debit`.
-- private helper method debitFormat checks if debit inst var is truthy then returns it as string with trailing space.
+- private helper method `debitFormat` checks if `@debit` is truthy then returns it as string with trailing space.
-- Display interpolates the debitFormat in the third column.
+- Display interpolates the `debitFormat` in the third column.

 Green.

+- [x] 4.4

+> As a Customer,
+> So can keep track of my balance,
+> I want transactions on my statement to have the balance amount after the transaction was completed.

-Test for display method to return a string in the format of a transaction row on a statement, with the time in the first column, and balance in third column when initialised with a balance keyword argument.
+Test for `display` method to return a string in the format of a transaction row on a statement, with the time in the first column, and balance in third column when initialised with a balance keyword argument.

-- Transaction initialise takes another keyword argument balance defaulting to nil, used to set balance instance variable.
+- Transaction initialise takes another keyword argument balance defaulting to nil, used to set @balance.
-- display method interpolates balance in last column (no need for formatting helper here as it is the last column).
+- `display` method interpolates balance in last column (no need for formatting helper here as it is the last column).

-Refactored the very similar creditFormat and debitFormat methods into a general method format that can accept either as an argument. the format method also uses a guard clause rather than an if block for brevity
+Refactored the very similar `creditFormat` and `debitFormat` methods into a general method `format` that can accept either as an argument.
+The `format` method also uses a guard clause rather than an if block for brevity.

-Wrote a test that makes use of all keyword arguments to make sure the display method works as intended.
+Wrote a test that makes use of all keyword arguments to make sure the `display` method works as intended.

 _It was also at this point i noticed that the figures should be displayed with trailing ".00", so adjusted the tests for that._

-- Added a .00 after the formatted item in the format method.
+- Added a .00 after the formatted item in the `format` method.
-- Also passed balance through this in the interpolated display.
+- Also passed `@balance` through this in the interpolated display.

 All tests Green.

 ### Back to Account Statement

-- [ ] 4
+- [x] 4

 > As a Customer,
 > So I can keep on top of my finances,
 > I want to be able to print my account statement

-Now the Transaction class is implemented, the Account deposit and withdraw methods can create transactions that the account can hold.
-The Account statement method can loop through the held transactions, using their display methods to add to the statement.
+Now the Transaction class is implemented, the Account `deposit` and `withdraw` methods can create transactions that the account can hold.
+The Account `statement` method can loop through the held transactions, using their display methods to add to the statement.

-Wrote a test that the Account should use the Transaction class, and deposit method should call for a new transaction with the amount as credit and the new balance as balance.
-This test mocks the Transaction class and expects it to receive .new.
+Wrote a test that the Account should use the Transaction class, and `deposit` method should call for a new transaction with the amount as credit and the new balance as balance.
+This test mocks the Transaction class and expects it to receive `.new`.

 - Injected the Transaction class to allow for testing in isolation.
 - deposit method creates a new instance of transaction with the credit amount and resulting balance.

 Green.

-Wrote a test that the withdraw method should call for a new transaction with the amount as debit and the new balance as balance.
-This test mocks the Transaction class and expects it to receive .new.
+Wrote a test that the `withdraw` method should call for a new transaction with the amount as debit and the new balance as balance.
+This test mocks the Transaction class and expects it to receive `.new`.

-- withdraw method creates a new instance of transaction with the debit amount and resulting balance.
+- `withdraw` method creates a new instance of transaction with the debit amount and resulting balance.

+Green.

+In order to satisfy the feature test with the statement:

+- Added a `@transactionHistory` initialised as an empty array.
+- In the deposit and withdraw methods the new transaction instance is unshifted onto the `@transactionHistory` array (so they go at the front of the array).
+- The `statement` method has a header variable which is the column titles ending with a newline.
+- a variable, `statementRows` is created by mapping through the `@transactionHistory` array, and calling each transaction's display method.
+- `statement` returns the header concatenated with the `statementRows` joined with newline characters.

+Green.

 <!-- Links -->